2006 Mid-Atlantic United States flood: New Jersey

 The heaviest flooding in New Jersey was along and near the Delaware River, on the border with Pennsylvania.
 Over 1,000 people were evacuated from low-lying areas of Trenton, and some state government buildings were closed.
 In addition, Trenton's water filtration system was shut down because of debris floating down the Delaware, and Mayor Douglas Palmer called for conservation, saying the city had only about two days of drinkable water.
 The river was expected to crest Friday at nearly 8 ft over flood stage, the fourth-highest level on record for Trenton.
 Governor Jon Corzine had declared a state of emergency for the entire state as a result of the flooding.

 New York

 Significant flooding took place in the Southern Tier region, particularly around Binghamton and Waverly/Sayre (on the New York-Pennsylvania border).
 Riverside communities were severely flooded, and many evacuations took place in the region which stretched along the Susquehanna, Chenango, Delaware and Unadilla rivers.
 The Susquehanna River in Bainbridge crested at 27 ft, 14 ft over the flood stage.
 This was the highest the river had ever reached in the Bainbridge area.
 In Broome County alone, over 5,000 people were forced to evacuate, particularly in the submerged town of Conklin.

-Two people were killed when a section of Interstate 88 washed away and two trucks drove into the chasm created.
+Two people were killed when a section of I-88 washed away and two trucks drove into the chasm created.
 The Mohawk River valley also experienced significant flooding, with damage occurring to Lock 10 on the Erie Canal.
 In Port Jervis, the Delaware River flooded low areas of the city that had barely recovered from the record flooding of April 2005.
 The Neversink River also swelled, prompting officials to close the Neversink bridge.
-The Mid-Delaware Bridge (carrying US 6 and 209) was also closed.
+The Mid-Delaware Bridge (carrying US 6/US 209) was also closed.